teokamali/react-image-loader/README.md

 ### Props

-- src (string, required): The URL of the image to load.
-- alt (string, required): Alternative text for the image.
-- width (number | string, optional): The width of the image.
-- height (number | string, optional): The height of the image.

-- fill (boolean, optional): When true, the image will fill its parent
-- element (only applicable if using Next.js's Image component).

-- placeholder (string, required): The URL of the image to display as a

-  placeholder if the main image fails to load.

-- loadingPlaceholder (string, optional): The URL of the image to

-  display while the main image is loading.

-- onError (function, required): Callback function invoked when the

-- image fails to load.
-Receives the error and a setImage function to

-  change the image source.

-- apiConfig (object, optional): Configuration options for the fetch

-  request (e.g., headers, credentials).

-- component (React component, optional): Optionally pass a custom image

-  component, like Next.js's Image.
+`src`

+Type: string | StaticImport

+Description: The source URL of the image or a static import.

+`alt`

+Type: string

+Description: Alternative text for the image.

+`width`

+Type: number | string

+Description: The width of the image.

+`height`

+Type: number | string

+Description: The height of the image.

+`fill`

+Type: boolean

+Description: If true, the image will stretch to fill the container.

+`loader`

+Type: ImageLoader

+Description: Custom loader function for the image.

+`quality`

+Type: number | string

+Description: Image quality (0-100).

+`priority`

+Type: boolean

+Description: If true, the image will be loaded with high priority.

+`loading`

+Type: "lazy" | "eager" | undefined

+Description: The loading strategy for the image.

+`placeholder`

+Type: "blur" | "empty" | string

+Description: The type of placeholder to show before the image loads.

+`blurDataURL`

+Type: string

+Description: URL for a low-quality image placeholder (blurred).

+`unoptimized`

+Type: boolean

+Description: If true, the image will not be optimized.

+`overrideSrc`

+Type: string

+Description: An alternative source URL to use for the image.

+`onLoadingComplete`

+Type: (img: HTMLImageElement) => void

+Description: Callback function when the image has finished loading.

+`layout`

+Type: string

+Description: Layout strategy for the image.

+`objectFit`

+Type: string

+Description: CSS object-fit property value.

+`objectPosition`

+Type: string

+Description: CSS object-position property value.

+`lazyBoundary`

+Type: string

+Description: Margin around the image for lazy loading.

+`lazyRoot`

+Type: string

+Description: Root element for lazy loading.

+`loadingPlaceholder`

+Type: string

+Description: Placeholder image URL for loading state.

+`apiConfig`

+Type: RequestInit

+Description: Configuration for the image fetch request.

+`component`

+Type: React.ComponentType<NextImageProps>

+Description: Optional custom image component.

+`onError`

+Type: (error: Response, setImage: (newSrc: string) => void) => void

+Description: Callback function when image fails to load.

 # License

 > This project is licensed under the MIT License.
 See the LICENSE file

 > for details.

 # Contributions

 > Contributions, issues, and feature requests are welcome!
 Feel free to

 > check the issues page if you have any ideas or issues

 # Author

 This package was created by [Teo Kamalipour](https://github.com/teokamali).

 repository: [github link](https://github.com/teokamali/react-image-loader)